Democracy and State Secrets

 Calibrating Public Accountability in Modern Intelligence Gathering

-This comparative law project examines the impact of the Internet and digital communications on networked accountability mechanisms in contemporary democracies (ie Germany, USA, UK).
+This comparative law project examines the impact of the Internet and digital communications on networked accountability mechanisms in contemporary democracies (ie Germany, USA, UK, and Canada).
 Concentrating on modern-day intelligence gathering trends, my principal research question is whether mass ‘full-take’ information surveillance (and its legal authorisation) is consistent with established principles of self-governance, principally theories of separation of powers, judicial review, and democratic accountability.
-The scholarship addressing these issues is scarce and exposes a necessity for more sophisticated methodologies.
+The scholarship addressing these issues is scarce and exposes a necessity for more integrative methods and synthetic thinking.
 Given that public accountability theory itself has been slow to progress, new ideas and innovative scholarship are urgently required to prevent fast-paced technological developments from overcoming our global freedom of expression laws, conceptual models, and centuries-old accountability networks and constitutional structures.
 Aimed at the intersections of digitization, domestic intelligence gathering laws, and the efficacy of our public accountability networks, this project addresses a combination of contextual, legal, and normative questions reflecting the Department’s research agenda.
-To position scholarly debate within an appropriately sophisticated framework, this project incorporates a methodological blend of comparative study, interdisciplinarity, democratic theorising, statutory interpretation and doctrinal analysis.
+To position scholarly debate within an appropriately sophisticated framework, this project incorporates a methodological blend of functionalism, interdisciplinarity, democratic theorising, statutory interpretation, and doctrinal analysis.
+Preliminary results indicate that due to radical changes in our digital media landscape, both the institutional press and the judiciary remain critically undertheorised as accountability mechanisms.
+By failing to account for technical ex ante strategies that function as judicial prior restraints without the need for ‘open-court’ proceedings, increasing risks of privatised government censorship and regulatory capture present novel lower-salience structural threats to our democracies.
 Substantive outcomes will include a revised, more rigorous understanding of accountability dynamics in contemporary intelligence gathering, an improved ‘systems-based’ model for evaluating democratic accountability dysfunctions, and important public policy and law reform recommendations applicable to both common law and civil law jurisdictions.
-Above all, by identifying the constitutional elements vital to regulating public accountability, we aim to better understand the components and design of sound constitutional orders, perhaps initiating a long-overdue ‘golden age’ of accountability-based constitutional law scholarship.

 ---|---|